Is it possible to get pregnant on the pill? Yes.

 The vast majority of women who do conceive while on the pill report missing two or more pills within a one-month period or they were using prescription drugs like antibiotics or anti-depressants.
 Overall, 25 out of 100 women become pregnant after a three-year period of typical birth control pill use.
 Here the keyword is ‘typical use’, which means missing the pill occasionally.

-If taken perfectly (roughly same time every day, no missed pills), the same statistic is 1 pregnancy for every 100 women.
+If taken perfectly (roughly same time every day, with no missed pills), the same statistic is 1 pregnancy for every 100 women.
 Over a three-year time period, the risk for unintended pregnancy with typical use is therefore 24x greater than with perfect use.

 What Should a Woman Do If She Gets Pregnant on the Pill